SAM3-I: Segment Anything with Instructions: SAM3-I Model

+To this end, we introduce a parent-rank concept anchoring loss that enforces a relative semantic constraint: an instruction embedding should be more similar to its own concept than to concepts from other categories.
+Specifically, for each instruction embedding $z_i^{sc}$ (averaged from the simple and complex text embeddings), we impose a margin-based ranking loss against concept embeddings from other categories: where $z_i^{o}$ is the corresponding concept embedding and $m$ is a margin hyper-parameter.
+Gradients are not propagated through the concept embeddings.
+This loss acts as a semantic guardrail, anchoring instruction embeddings to SAM3's original concept-level representation while preserving the flexibility required for subset-level instruction understanding.

-\textbf{Instruct-Mask Distribution Alignment Loss.} Allowing the two branches to decode instructions independently risks \textit{semantic drift} between them.
-To maintain coherent and stable grounding across different levels of instruction, we introduce a pair of alignment losses that regularize their predictions beyond the segmentation loss $\mathcal{L}_{\text{seg}}$ used in SAM3, enforcing consistency in both instruction semantics and mask distributions: \begin{itemize} \item \textit{i) Distribution Alignment.} To ensure that the simple- and complex-instruction branches produce compatible predictions for the same target, we align their mask distributions using a Kullback-Leibler (KL) divergence loss:
+\textit{Mask Distribution Alignment Loss.} To ensure that the simple- and complex-instruction branches produce compatible predictions for the same target, we align their mask distributions using a Kullback-Leibler (KL) divergence loss:

-This encourages the two branches to share a consistent semantic space and stabilizes optimization by anchoring them to SAM3's original concept-level detector. \item \textit{ii) Uncertainty-Aware Hard-Region Supervision.} Discrepancies between the two branches often arise in semantically difficult regions, \eg, occlusions, relational cues, or context-dependent areas.
-To emphasize learning on these challenging pixels, we compute an uncertainty map $w_{\text{uncertainty}}$ based on the disagreement between the simple- and complex-instruction predictions, measured using the Jensen–Shannon Divergence \cite{lin1991divergence}.
-This uncertainty score is then used as an adaptive weight in an auxiliary cross-entropy ($\mathrm{CE}$) loss:
+where $p_{\text{s}}$ and $p_{\text{c}}$ represent instruction-conditioned mask predictions for both simple and complex branches.
+This further encourages the two branches to share a consistent semantic space.

+\textit{Uncertainty-Aware Hard-Region Supervision Loss.} Discrepancies between the two branches often arise in semantically difficult regions, \eg, occlusions, relational cues, or context-dependent areas.
+To emphasize learning on these challenging pixels, we compute an uncertainty map $w_{\text{uncertainty}}$ based on the disagreement between the simple- and complex-instruction predictions, measured using the Jensen-Shannon Divergence~\citep{lin1991divergence}.
+This uncertainty map is then used as an adaptive weight in an auxiliary cross-entropy ($\mathrm{CE}$) loss {between the mask predictions and ground-truth (GT)}:

-By guiding the model to focus on ambiguous or reasoning-intensive regions, this mechanism enhances robustness to complex linguistic instructions. \end{itemize}
+By guiding the model to focus on ambiguous or reasoning-intensive regions, this loss enhances robustness to complex linguistic instructions.